maxfierrog/maxfierrog.github.io/content/resume.md

 ## Introduction

 I am a fourth-year undergraduate at [UC Berkeley](https://www.berkeley.edu/) invested in mathematics and computer science.
 Primarily, I am a systems programmer and machine learning practitioner.
 I apply these aptitudes to research projects within computational game theory, advised by [Prof. Garcia](https://people.eecs.berkeley.edu/~ddgarcia/).
-I have also spent the previous three summers at [Meta](https://about.meta.com/) working on ML infrastructure among other things, and accrued significant leadership experience in two years as an engineering lead at [UC Berkeley SAIT](https://technology.berkeley.edu/SAIT).
+I have also spent a few summers at [Meta](https://about.meta.com/) working on ML infrastructure among other things, and accrued significant leadership experience in two years as an engineering lead at [UC Berkeley SAIT](https://technology.berkeley.edu/SAIT).

 ---